 Who owns the aircraft in the Museum?

-The Museum owns many of the aircraft in the collection.
+The Museum owns many of the aircraft in the collection, but some are owned by private individuals and loaned to the Museum.
 However the more modern jet aircraft are on loan from the Air Force Museum, Naval Aviation Museum, and Marine Corps Museum.
 Some of the artifacts are on loan from the GSA, Smithsonian, and Kansas Cosmosphere.

 How did the Spruce Goose get here?